Murphy v. National Collegiate Athletic Association: Supreme Court

-Encouraged by the language in the dissenting opinions from the Third Circuit on Christie II, New Jersey petitioned for a writ of certiorari from the Supreme Court in October 2016.
-The state specifically asked the question "Does a federal statute that prohibits modification or repeal of state-law prohibitions on private conduct impermissibly commandeer the regulatory power of States?," citing New York v.
+Encouraged by the language in the dissenting opinions from the Third Circuit in Christie II, New Jersey petitioned for a writ of certiorari from the Supreme Court in October 2016.
+The state specifically asked the question "does a federal statute that prohibits modification or repeal of state-law prohibitions on private conduct impermissibly commandeer the regulatory power of States?," citing New York v.
 United States, as precedent.
-The Court agreed to hear the case June 27, 2017.
+The Court agreed to hear the case on June 27, 2017.
 The case was combined with NJ Thoroughbred Horsemen v.
 NCAA, a petition to the Supreme Court filed by the New Jersey Thoroughbred Horsemen's Association (NJTHA), which had joined the state in its case in the District and Third Circuit Courts.
-The NJTHA is the licensed permit for gambling at Monmouth Park Racetrack and argued that because of the lower courts' stance on PASPA from Christie II, the economic viability of the Racetrack was at a severe economic disadvantage without the legal authority to bet on horse races.
-While it filed their petition separately to reflect the commercial impact of the situation, its question to the Supreme Court was the same of whether PASPA commandeered power from the states.
+The NJTHA was the licensed permit for gambling at Monmouth Park Racetrack and argued that because of the lower courts' stance on PASPA from Christie II, the economic viability of the Racetrack was at a severe economic disadvantage without legal authority to bet on horse races.
+While the NJTHA filed their petition separately to reflect the commercial impact of the situation, its question to the Supreme Court was the same; whether PASPA commandeered power from the states.

 During the case, Phil Murphy was elected Governor of New Jersey, and the case, initially filed as Christie v.
 National Collegiate Athletic Association, was renamed Murphy v.
 National Collegiate Athletic Association.

-During the course of the 2016 presidential campaign, the candidate Donald Trump expressed his support for legalized sports betting.
-In May 2017, a Trump appointee, acting Solicitor General Jeffrey B. Wall, said New Jersey did not have a case.
-The Court heard the combined docket oral arguments December 4, 2017.
+During the 2016 presidential campaign, then-candidate Donald Trump expressed support for legalized sports betting.
+In May 2017, Trump appointee and acting Solicitor General Jeff Wall said that New Jersey did not have a case.
+The Court heard the combined docket oral arguments on December 4, 2017.